lxgr-linux/scrap_engine/README.md

 - easy: In this mode just aplles exist and coliding with wall does not kill the snake.
 - hard: This is the hard mode, here the amount of apples and berrys spawning is the same, but also blocks are spwaned, that will kill the snake at colidation.
 - multi: This in the multiplayer mode, in this mode two snakes are present which can be controled seperately.
 The goal of each player is to kill the other player.
-- really_fucking_easy: This is the REALY FUCKING EASY mode, and it's realy fucking easy.
+- really_fucking_easy: This is the REALLY FUCKING EASY mode, and it's realy fucking easy.
 Therefore the snake does not die on crash with itself.

 ## How to play
 General buttons: "e" -- to end the game, "m" -- to pause it